What is endometriosis: causes to recognise

 -

-Imbalances in the intestinal and vaginal microbiota : Recent studies show that an alteration in the bacterial flora can influence inflammation and the immune response.
+Imbalances in the intestinal and vaginal microbiota: recent studies show that an alteration in bacterial flora can influence inflammation and immune response.

-These activate and sensitize pain receptors, creating a condition of visceral hyperalgesia and central sensitization , responsible for many symptoms even outside the menstrual period.
+These activate and sensitise pain receptors, creating a condition of visceral hyperalgesia and central sensitisation, responsible for many symptoms even outside the menstrual period.

-Endometriosis can appear as early as adolescence , often in the form of severe dysmenorrhea (very painful menstruation), but in most cases it is diagnosed between the ages of 25 and 40 , in full childbearing age.
+Endometriosis can manifest in adolescence, often in the form of severe dysmenorrhea (very painful periods), but in most cases, it is diagnosed between 25 and 40 years old, during peak reproductive age.

-The main problem is that many girls and women live with intense pain without receiving a diagnosis, because menstrual pain is still too often normalized or underestimated .
+The main problem is that many girls and women live with intense pain without receiving a diagnosis, because menstrual pain is still too often normalised or underestimated.

-On average, 7-10 years pass between the onset of the first symptoms and the definitive diagnosis, a delay that can worsen the progression of the disease and the quality of life.
+On average, 7-10 years pass between the appearance of the first symptoms and the definitive diagnosis, a delay that can worsen the disease's progression and quality of life.

 How the body changes due to endometriosis

-Endometriosis is not just a disease of the reproductive system, but a systemic condition that affects many bodily functions:
+Endometriosis is not just a disease of the reproductive system, but a systemic condition that involves many bodily functions:

 -